Nika Soon-Shiong: In media

 Soon-Shiong has been involved in news media, especially the Los Angeles Times (her father purchased the paper in 2018, and she interned for the paper for two summers a few years before his purchase), since June 2020, when she criticized the Los Angeles Times for its crime coverage, notably its use of the term "looting" in its headlines during the George Floyd protests.
 The next month, when there were fears of layoffs, Soon-Shiong urged her father to meet with Black and Latino employees; no layoffs occurred.
 In February 2021, when the Wall Street Journal speculated that Patrick Soon-Shiong was looking to sell the Los Angeles Times, Soon-Shiong responded that they were "100% wrong".
-On June 25, 2021, it was announced that Soon-Shiong had joined the Committee to Protect Journalists's board of directors.
+On June 25, 2021, it was announced that Soon-Shiong had joined the Committee to Protect Journalists's (CPJ) board of directors.
 She also serves as the director of One Fair Wage and on the board of Compton Development Corporation.

 In September 2025, Soon-Shiong became the publisher of Drop Site News.

+In June 2026, the CPJ began a formal review of its definition of who qualifies as a journalist.
+As a result, the CPJ removed the names of 20 Palestinian journalists from its count of journalists killed during the Gaza War.
+Soon-Shiong wrote to the CPJ board: "Reopening the question of 'who is a journalist' carries profound implications for the individuals CPJ protects and for the organizations with which they are affiliated.
+It's a betrayal to our colleagues in Gaza who have faced the deadliest conflict for journalists ever recorded".
+Soon after, she was told she was no longer a member of the CPJ board.